skeswa/remembot/packages/imessage/README.md

 - `Message`: Represents a single iMessage (text, sender, group, attachments, etc.)
 - `Chat`: Represents a chat (group or 1:1), with participants and last message
 - `Handle`: A phone, email, or group chat ID
+- `AttachedFile`: Represents a file attached to a message.

 ## Requirements